-Parameter Description processor_DLL The processor-specific DLL file; available in arm\bin. driver_DLL The C-SPY driver DLL file; available in arm\bin. debug_file The object file that you want to debug (filename extension ${\tt out}$). cspybat_options The command line options that you want to pass to cspybat.
+Parameter Description processor_DLL The processor-specific DLL file; available in arm\bin. driver_DLL The C-SPY driver DLL file; available in arm\bin. debug_file The object file that you want to debug (filename extension out).
+See alsodebugfile, page 459. cspybat_options The command line options that you want to pass to cspybat.
 Note that these options are optional.
-For information about each option, see Reference information on C-SPY command line options, page 435. backend Marks the beginning of the parameters to the C-SPY driver; all options that follow will be sent to the driver.
-Note that this option is mandatory. driver_options The command line options that you want to pass to the C-SPY driver.
-Note that some of these options are mandatory and some are optional.
-For information about each option, see Reference information on C-SPY command line options , page 435.
+For information about each option, see Reference information on C-SPY command line options, page 457.

-Table 44: cspybat parameters
+Table 51: cspybat parameters